bytebodger/spotify/README.md

 1. Find duplicates.
 This will identify any "exact" duplicates (i.e., when the _exact same song_ has been included in a playlist two-or-more times).
 But it will also look for "probable" duplicates - those instances where multiple songs in a playlist share a common name and artist and have a near-identical length.<br/>

+1. Recommendations.
+Pick an existing playlist and the tool will find recommended music, then place that music into a "Spotify Tool Recommendations" playlist.<br/><br/>

 To see the live code in action, go here:<br/>

 https://www.spotifytoolz.com